 Dogs are germ factories.

-This is not to say my family didn't have a dog of our own: a sweet-tempered, little, wiry-haired mixed-breed terrier born in the hollow at the base of our cherry tree when I was five.
+This is not to say my family didn't have a dog of our own when I was growing up: a sweet-tempered little wiry-haired mixed-breed terrier born in the hollow at the base of our cherry tree when I was five.
 He lived under the plum trees near the garden and his name was Skippy.
 Don't make fun.
-We got it from those infamous Dick and Jane readers (my brother was six and learning to read).
+We got it from those Dick and Jane readers (my brother was six and learning to read).

 I loved that dog.
 Really.
 As long as soap and water were close by.
 He was little, cute, and not even sort of scary.
-He never bit anyone in his life.
+He ate plums and never bit anyone in his life.

-So, naturally, 12 1/2 years ago when my children decided they could no longer live without a dog, we acquired a German Shepherd we named Andre the Giant (the second half of his name happened when he ended up a massive 90-100 lb. full-grown beast).
+So, naturally, 12 1/2 years ago when my children decided they could no longer live without a dog, we acquired a German Shepherd we named Andre the Giant (he ended up a massive 90-100 lb. full-grown beast).
 I agreed on condition that this would be an outdoor- only dog, and Mom would never, ever have to feed, water, groom, clean up after, or take said animal to the vet.
 All I'd have to do was walk him, since I liked the idea of a run/walk buddy.
 Naturally.
 All those other things would be everybody else's job.

 Here's the problem: I speak dog.
 Nobody else in my family (apparently) does.